pingcap/docs/sql/date-and-time-functions.md

 # Date and Time Functions

-The usage of date and time functions is almost the same as MySQL, please see [here](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-types.html) for details.
+The usage of date and time functions is similar to MySQL.
+For more information, see [here](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-types.html).

 **Date/Time Functions**